edwinksl/ZotPlus.github.io/better-bibtex/Performance.md

 ---
-title: Performance.md
+title: Performance
-redirect_from:
+redirect_from: "/better-bibtex/performance.html"
-- performance.html
 ---
-# Performance.md
+# Performance

 The Better BibTeX exporters are a lot slower than the standard Zotero Bib(La)TeX exporters.
 If you have a small library, you will not likely notice this, but if you have several thousand references, and you are in the habit of exporting